Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: The variational wave function

 where the variational parameters are partitioned into two blocks $\theta = \{\phi, W\}$.
 The function $V(\boldsymbol{\cdot}; \phi)$ is parameterized as a {\it deep} neural network, mapping physical configurations $\boldsymbol{\sigma}$ to vectors $\boldsymbol{z}$, called {\it hidden representations}, which belong to a $d$-dimensional {\it feature space}.
-Conversely, $f(\boldsymbol{\cdot}; W)$ is a {\it shallow} fully-connected neural network used to generate a single scalar value $f(\boldsymbol{z}; W)$ from the hidden representations $\boldsymbol{z}$.
+Conversely, $f(\boldsymbol{\cdot}; W)$ is a {\it shallow} neural network used to generate a single scalar value from the hidden representations $\boldsymbol{z}$.
 This final value is used to predict the amplitude corresponding to the input configuration.
 In order to predict both modulus and phase of the variational state (which is fundamental in cases where the exact sign is not known {\it a priori}), it is convenient to employ a complex-valued variational state.
 The structure of the {\it Ansatz} in Eq.~\eqref{eq:composition} suggests the possibility of taking $\phi$ as real-valued parameters in the deep neural network $V(\boldsymbol{\cdot}; \phi)$.
 Subsequently, only the parameters $W$ of the shallow function $f(\boldsymbol{\cdot}; W)$ can be taken complex-valued.
 We schematically represent these two steps in the left panel of Fig.~\ref{fig:realcomplex}; instead, a pictorial scheme of the mapping process from the physical space of the spin configurations to the feature space is depicted in the right panel of Fig.~\ref{fig:realcomplex}.
-The optimization of this architecture is notably simpler compared to the complex-valued Deep-Transformer Encoder employed in our previous study of one-dimensional systems~\cite{viteritti2023}.
-There, working with complex-valued parameters necessitated the development of a heuristic procedure involving the introduction of a cut in the attention weights.
-Instead, within the current approach, such constraints are no longer required.
-A real-valued deep Transformer can now be trained straightforwardly from scratch, without the need for additional restrictions and with minimal regularization in the optimization protocol (see subsection~\ref{subsec:optimization} in the Appendix for details).

-The real-valued parametrization of the deep neural network $V(\boldsymbol{\cdot}; \phi)$ has proven to yield exceptional results~\cite{rende2023} and offers several advantages.
-Most importantly, it allows the use of most of the modern deep learning theory that has been developed for neural networks with real-valued parameters.
-Indeed, training deep architectures is in general a complicated task and, in this way, it is possible to take advantage of standard building blocks~\cite{dosovitskiy2021,vaswani2017} and techniques (e.g., layer normalization), which are well tested and optimized by the machine-learning community.
-Furthermore, previous works showed that depth is crucial to achieve high accuracies on two-dimensional systems~\cite{chen2023,li2022,liang2022,roth2023}.
-Finally, working with real-valued parameters facilitates to gain physical insights into what the neural network is learning during the optimization by visualizing, for example, the hidden representations (see~\ref{subsec:hidden_rep}).